No let up in Taliban attacks, fresh orders awaited over deal with U.S.

 On Sunday night, Taliban fighters attacked Afghan government forces manning a checkpoint in the northern province of Kunduz.
 According to a statement by Taliban spokesperson Zabiullah Mujahid, they killed 19 security personnel.

-The Afghan defence ministry confirmed the attack in a statement but put the death toll at five.
+The Afghan defense ministry confirmed the attack in a statement but put the death toll at five.
 It also said retaliatory air strikes were conducted against the militants.

 A Taliban spokesman also issued a statement on Monday saying a Afghan military helicopter had been shot down in Nimroz province, but an official there said the helicopter made an emergency landing and had not been attacked.